-Welcome to the world of Plant Operations at Bainbridge State College.
-We, the staff in the physical plant, take great pride in what we do at Bainbridge State.
-Our people are dedicated to BSC and we want it to show by our actions.
+Welcome to the world of Plant Operations at ABAC at Bainbridge.
+We, the staff in the physical plant, take great pride in what we do at ABAC at Bainbridge.
+Our people are dedicated to ABAC at Bainbridge and we want it to show by our actions.
 The department is committed to providing services to the College that will support academics by maintaining all buildings and grounds so they are not only pleasing to the eye but also functional and efficient.
 Controlling costs while providing these services is foremost important.
 This, in a nutshell, summarizes our mission.
-The department functions under the broad umbrella of Business and Operations which is headed by Vice President Shawn McGee as shown on the organizational chart.
 The group has many responsibilities which include but are not limited to:

 Plant Operations Responsibilities